VLSIDA/chip-tutorials/ngspice.md

         dc1     * example inverter with transient analysis and measure (DC transfer characteristic) const   Constant values (constants)
 ```
 You can either type the name or press enter to quit.
-To view other results, you must switch to the other analysis using the {\bf setplot} command like this:
+To view other results, you must switch to the other analysis using the ```setplot``` command like this:
 ```
 setplot tran1
 ```
+If you don't have a DC simulation and only a transient simulation (like [example.sp](spice/example.sp), you do not
-Then, you can plot transient results like this, for example,
+have to do this command.
+Then, you can plot transient results like this, for
+example,
 ```
 plot A Z
 ```